MedCompUnipd/cluster_usage/README.md

    apptainer exec --bind </path/on/host/>:</path/inside/container> <my_container.sif> <my_script> [options]
    ```

 For this particular example, this is the command line to execute the container.
 The `--bind` option pertains to the `apptainer exec` command and will be expanded on later.
-The options after <my_script> are the options which are passed to the script/program (which is on the host, outside the container) executed within the container environment.
+The options after `<my_script>` are the options which are passed to the script/program (which is on the host, outside the container) executed within the container environment.
 Also in this case, the options depend on the options (mandatory or not) required by such script/program.

 ## Mechanics of the --bind option
 The `--bind` option is used to mount directories from the host file system into the container.
 This means that the container filesystem, which is independent from the host filesystem and cannot access it, will be able to access and modify host files and directories from within the container (useful for reading inputs and/or producing output files).

-Synthax:
+Syntax:
    ```bash
    apptainer exec --bind <host_path>:<container_path> my_container.sif <command> [options]
    ```